 Replace Your HVAC Filter

-If you’re not diligent about changing your furnace filter every 30 to 90 days, make sure you change it before you start using your furnace daily.
-A clean filter helps improve HVAC efficiency and helps keep particulate matter out of your duct system that can have adverse effects on your health.
+If you're not diligent about changing your furnace filter every 30 to 90 days, make sure you change it before you start using your furnace daily.
+A clean filter helps improve HVAC efficiency and helps keep particulate matter out of your duct system that can adversely affect your health.

 Inspect Ducts & Seal Leaks

 Are your air ducts getting old?
-Or were last year’s heating bills unusually high, and you couldn’t figure out why?
-If so, you’ll want to inspect your duct system for cracks, holes, and air leaks before winter sets in.
+Or were last year's heating bills unusually high, and you couldn't figure out why?
+If so, you'll want to inspect your duct system for cracks, holes, and air leaks before winter.

-If you didn’t use your air conditioner much throughout the summer, some of the vents around your home might not be fully open or completely closed.
-If you leave them that way, you’ll end up with uneven heat distribution throughout your house.
-You’ll also force your furnace to work much harder than necessary to heat your home.
+If you didn't use your air conditioner much throughout the summer, some vents around your home might not be fully open or completely closed.
+If you leave them that way, you'll have uneven heat distribution throughout your house.
+You'll also force your furnace to work much harder than necessary to heat your home, so take a minute to open all the vents.

 Schedule Air Duct Cleaning